 We hold a national conference every 18 month that’s generously underwritten by the Osher Foundation.
 We coordinate and produce the conference out of the Osher National Resource Center, and an invitation is extended to one volunteer leader and one paid staff member from each of the 121 institutes.

-This October we will be in Scottsdale, but we’ve been all over the country.
+We’ve been all over the country.
 It’s generally at resort conference facilities and not in the middle of cities.
-We stay pretty busy for those three days together, and that’s the opportunity for all staff members and volunteer leaders to come together and compare notes and network.
+We stay pretty busy for those three days together and that’s the opportunity for all staff members and volunteer leaders to come together and compare notes and network.

 What’s the main benefit to the community when one of these universities starts an Osher program?